cdrobey/dotfiles-linux/README.md

 ### 4. Reload the Shell

-After symlinking, reload your shell to apply the new configuration:
+After symlinking, reload your shell and Vim configuration:

 ```bash
 # For Bash